-Mining companies listed on the TSX and TSX-V completed 1,242 financings and raised \$10.4 billion of equity capital during 2024, according to TMX Group.
-Those figures include a large \$1.6 billion equity offering completed by First

-Quantum Minerals Ltd. By comparison, mining companies listed on the two exchanges completed 1,213 financings and raised \$7.6 billion of equity capital during 2023.
-In 2022, they completed 1,121 financings and raised \$7.6 billion of equity capital.
+Mining companies listed on the TSX and TSX-V completed 286 financings and raised \$2.2 billion of equity capital during the first three months of 2025, according to TMX Group.
+By comparison, they completed 292 financings and raised \$3.0 billion of equity capital during the first three months of 2024, which included a large \$1.6 billion equity offering completed by First Quantum Minerals Ltd. In the comparable period in 2023, mining companies completed 320 financings and raised \$2.2 billion of equity capital.

-According to a report from S&P Global Market Intelligence (December 2024), global exploration budgets for nonferrous metals totaled an estimated US\$12.5 billion in 2024, a decline of approximately 2% from 2023 levels.
-S&P noted that grassroots and late-stage exploration budgets decreased by 8% and 5%, respectively, compared to 2023 levels, while minesite exploration budgets increased by 2%.
+According to reports from S&P Global Market Intelligence (November 2024 and December 2024), global exploration budgets for nonferrous metals totaled an estimated US\$12.5 billion in 2024, a decline of approximately 3% from 2023 levels.
+S&P noted that grassroots and late-stage exploration budgets decreased by 8% and 5%, respectively, compared to 2023 levels, while mine site exploration budgets increased by 2%.
 Despite the year-over-year decline in global exploration budgets, the total for 2024 represents the third highest annual level since 2013.
+S&P anticipates that global exploration budgets in 2025 will likely follow "a similar track" to 2024.